 Something went wrong on our side, please try again.

 If you are healthy as you approach the end of pregnancy, some aspects of your labor and delivery might proceed as usual.
 But be prepared to be flexible.

 If you are scheduled for labor induction or a C-section, you and your support person might be screened for COVID-19 symptoms 24 to 48 hours before your arrival at the hospital.
 You might be screened again before entering the labor and delivery unit.
 If you have symptoms or the virus that causes COVID-19, your induction or C-section might be rescheduled.

 If you have COVID-19 or are waiting for test results due to symptoms, it's recommended during hospitalization after childbirth that you wear a cloth face mask and have clean hands when caring for your newborn.
 Keeping your newborn's crib by your bed while you are in the hospital is OK, but it's also recommended that you maintain a reasonable distance from your baby when possible.
 When these steps are taken, the risk of a newborn becoming infected with the COVID-19 virus is low.
-Research suggests that only about 2% to 5% of infants born to women with COVID-19 near the time of delivery test positive for the virus in the days after birth.

 However, if you are severely ill with COVID-19, you might need to be temporarily separated from your newborn.

 It's recommended that postpartum care after childbirth be an ongoing process.
 Talk to your health care provider about virtual visit options for checking in after delivery, as well as your need for an office visit.